daftsoftware/StarterProject/README.md

 ## Known Issues

-MacOS will crash on startup - This platform requires TextureFormatOodle to be enabled otherwise you get a crash at startup.
+MacOS will crash on startup - This platform requires TextureFormatOodle to be enabled otherwise you get a crash relating to FNVTTCompressor.

 ## Thanks
 - Siliex for showing me the cool trick to disable all engine / editor plugins